Nine out of 10 hospitals are failing to meet their own targets for safe levels of nurses on wards, according to a report.

 The HSJ's findings, based on August figures published by hospitals each month under measures introduced following the Mid Staffs inquiry, come as the NHS faces increasing pressure.

-Earlier this month the health service missed a raft of key targets for A&E waiting times, cancer treatment and ambulance responses, leading experts to warn the NHS will struggle to cope with the busy winter period.
+Earlier this month the health service missed a raft of key targets for A&E waiting times, cancer treatment and ambulance responses.

 Separate research last week suggested nurses are under such pressure that they cannot guarantee safe care for their patients.